AjayGhimire1998/Mechanical-Tolerances-Calculator/README.md

 ```

 - `type`: `"housing bore"` or `"shaft"` or `"shell bore"` inferred from the materialType parameter.
-- `specification`: ISO or ANSI fit/tolerance designation associated with the entry (e.g., H7, h6, etc.).
+- `specifications`: ISO or ANSI fit/tolerance designation associated with the entry (e.g., H7, h6, etc.).

-  { - `maximum_diameter`: The upper bound of the nominal diameter range (in millimetres) for which the tolerance values apply. - `minimum_diameter`: The upper bound of the nominal diameter range (in millimetres) for which the tolerance values apply. - `upper_deviation` / `lower_deviation`: The positive / negative deviation limit from the basic size (in millimetres). - `IT5` / `IT6` / `IT8`, etc: International Tolerance (IT) grades defining standard tolerance magnitudes for each grade level.
+- `maximum_diameter`: The upper bound of the nominal diameter range (in millimetres) for which the tolerance values apply.
+- `minimum_diameter`: The upper bound of the nominal diameter range (in millimetres) for which the tolerance values apply.
+- `upper_deviation` / `lower_deviation`: The positive / negative deviation limit from the basic size (in millimetres).
+- `IT5` / `IT6` / `IT8`, etc: International Tolerance (IT) grades defining standard tolerance magnitudes for each grade level.
-  }

 ---